 Despoina Paschalidou

-Previously, I received my PhD from the Max Planck ETH Center for Learning Systems , where I was advised by Andreas Geiger and Luc van Gool, and I was Postdoctoral Researcher at Stanford University with Leonidas Guibas.
+Previously, I received my PhD from the Max Planck ETH Center for Learning Systems , where I was advised by Andreas Geiger and Luc van Gool, and I was a Postdoctoral Researcher at Stanford University with Leonidas Guibas.
 Prior to this, I did my undergraduate in the School of Electrical and Computer Engineering in the Aristotle University of Thessaloniki in Greece, where I worked with Anastasios Delopoulos and Christos Diou.
 During my PhD, I was very lucky to have spent one wonderful year working with Sanja Fidler at NVIDIA Research, and 6 months at Facebook AI Research, where I worked with David Novotny and Andrea Vedaldi.

 News